 New to native development on BlackBerry 10?

 Not sure where to get started?
-Click the arrow below to see some of the resources that'll help get you developing with the core APIs in the Native SDK.
+Click the arrow below to see some of the resources that'll help get you developing with the core APIs in the BlackBerry 10 Native SDK.

-The Development section contains information that's important to all the apps you build.
-Learn more about the Momentics IDE for BlackBerry or the BlackBerry Native Plug-in for Microsoft Visual Studio.
+The Development section contains information that's important to all the apps you create.
+Learn more about the Momentics IDE or the BlackBerry Native Plug-in for Microsoft Visual Studio.

 Get an overview of the tools and libraries that you can use to create high-performance games.